Thirdwave/ContentApi/README.md

 Changelog
 ----------------------------

+## 1.1.1
+- [Feature] Added call for listing results of more contenttypes.
+- [Feature] Index call now returns the version of the Content API.
+- General code cleanup.

 ## 1.1.0
-- Added call for returning telephone book like filters with count for a contenttype and field.
+- [Feature] Added call for returning telephone book like filters with count for a contenttype and field.
-- Added call for returning field definition for a contenttype.
+- [Feature] Added call for returning field definition for a contenttype.

 ## 1.0.11
-- Allow random sorting for listing and searching with order=RANDOM
+- [Feature] Allow random sorting for listing and searching with order=RANDOM

 ## 1.0.10
 - Moved accept header for CORS